Advanced ID Resolution

 A common problem in experimentation is trying to connect different user identifiers before or after some event boundary, most frequently signups.

-Many people handle this probably in an ad-hoc way.
-Usually, this means running ad-hoc queries to join and deduplicate exposures, or tagging userID metrics with an associated logged-out identifier.
-This is tractable, but leads to you having to manage and debug fairly complex queries resolving identifiers across timestamps and joining mapping tables to your source-of-truth fact tables.
+Many platforms handle this in an ad-hoc way, which requires the user to do pre-processing to join and deduplicate exposures, or tagging userID metrics with an associated logged-out identifier.
+This is tractable, but leads to you having to manage and debug fairly complex queries resolving identifiers across timestamps and joining mapping tables to your source-of-truth fact tables..

-Statsig Warehouse Native offers an easy, no-code solution for connecting identifiers across this boundary in a centralized and reproducible way.
+Statsig Warehouse Native offers an automatic, no-code solution for connecting identifiers across this boundary in a centralized and reproducible way.

 Mapping Modes